 I can’t believe how time flies!
-Just a couple of weeks ago I visited the Basquiat-exhibit at Schunck*, a multidisciplinary cultural meeting place that combines an architectural institute, a collection of modern and contemporary art, a public library, a movie theatre and a school of music and dance in Heerlen (NL), and now I suddenly realise that after this weekend this exhibit will be over.
+Just a couple of weeks ago I visited the Basquiat-exhibit at Schunck*, a multidisciplinary cultural meeting place that combines an architectural institute, a collection of modern and contemporary art, a public library, a movie theatre and a school of music and dance in Heerlen (NL), and now I suddenly realize that after this weekend this exhibit will be over.
 So no time to waste; I better finish this review so you still got time to go and see it too!

 Of course I knew Basquiat and some of his work, but to be honest I never really digged deep into this artist’s work and life.
 Therefore the night before I went to see ‘the artist and his New York scene’ I did watch the beautiful documentary ‘Basquiat: Rage to Riches’ (watch this documentary online for free here), which details how the young Jean-Michel rose from a self-taught artist to be one of the greatest painters on the international art scene.
 Afterwards I felt totally psyched to go see his paintings and art for real!